On the density of rational points on rational elliptic surfaces

 The root number is hypothetically equal to the sign $W(E)\in\{\pm1\}$ of the conjectural functional equation of $L(E,s)$ the $L$-function of $E$ :

-When we work on elliptic curves over $\Q$, such a functional equation always exists (see Wiles' work \cite{Wiles}) and the values of the root number and the sign of the functional equation are indeed the same.
+When we work on elliptic curves over $\Q$, such a functional equation always exists (by Wiles' work \cite{Wiles} and its generalisation by Breuil, Conrad, Diamond and Taylor \cite{bcdt-fermat}) and the values of the root number and the sign of the functional equation are indeed the same.

 The Birch and Swinnerton-Dyer conjecture implies that the root number is related to the rank of the elliptic curve: